What is a VPN on iPhone? Your simple guide to iOS privacy

 Using a VPN helps iOS users achieve superior online privacy and anonymity

-I always emphasize that while Apple champions privacy, a VPN gives you an added layer of direct control over your digital footprint when you protect data on your iPhone with a VPN.
+Apple champions privacy, but a VPN adds direct control.
+It gives you an extra layer of protection for your digital footprint on iPhone.

 During a security review with a frequent traveler, I discovered his iPhone was leaking DNS requests on airport Wi-Fi, even though Apple’s protections were enabled.
 A properly configured VPN instantly fixed the issue.
 Since then, he’s relied on it for every international trip.